 Nonprofit grantees for which straight reimbursement will incur a financial hardship may request to receive the first 25% of their grant award in advance.
-To request this, grantees must contact MACRO, and submit an Advance Payment Request Form.
+To request this, grantees must contact MACRO and submit an Alternate Disbursement Request Form.
 If approved, grantees will receive an alternate financial workbook.
-Grantees with this workbook may submit the first invoice on July 1st.
-Grantees under this payment option are still required to submit all four quarterly reports.
+Grantees may submit the first invoice from the financial workbook anytime during the first 60 days of the grant period.
 All remaining payments associated with the quarterly expenditures will be made on a reimbursement basis.
 MACRO will hold the final 10% of the grant amount until the final report is submitted.
-The alternate financial workbooks are designed to hold this amount automatically.
-Please note: this option is not available to courts and government agencies.
+Note: Grantees who use this option may not receive a full reimbursement in the 3rd or 4th quarter to offset the advance funds received at the start of the award period.
+This option is not available to courts and government agencies.

-9.2 Spending Funds by the End of the Grant Period
+9.2 Spending Funds During the Grant Period

-MACRO grant funds must be spent or obligated by the end of the grant period.
+MACRO grant funds must be spent only during the grant period.
+No grant funds may be requested or spent on activities or expenses that will occur prior to the start of the official grant period.
+See Grant Award and Acceptance Form for official grant period dates.
+Similarly, MACRO will only reimburse grantees for funds spent or obligated before the end of the grant period.
 Grant funds are considered spent when payments for goods/services/salaries have been completed.
 Grant funds are considered obligated if the grantee has purchased and received goods/services/staff time on or before June 30th, but have not yet paid the invoice/staff paycheck.
 Grant period extensions will not be granted.
-Grantees will only be reimbursed for funds they have spent prior to the end of the grant period.
-Please be aware that MACRO will monitor your financial reports throughout the grant period and may delay grant payments or reduce the amount of your total grant award if expenditures are significantly delayed or below budgeted levels.
+Grantees will only be reimbursed for funds they have spent prior to the end of the grant period.Please be aware that MACRO will monitor your financial reports throughout the grant period and may delay grant payments or reduce the amount of your total grant award if expenditures are significantly delayed or below budgeted levels.